SATYAM-150506/My-first-file/README.md

 # My-first-file
-hello i am learning how to made file
+hello i am learning how to make file